alexkasema/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script  that displays a confused smiley on the standard output
 ## 2-hellofile
 A script that displays content of a file
+## 3-twofiles
+A script that displays content of two files